Newcastle Lifeboat Station: History

-Reigate was replaced in 1881, by a new 34-foot lifeboat, Farnley (ON 283).
+Reigate was replaced in 1881, by a new 34 ft lifeboat, Farnley (ON 283).
 A new boathouse was required, and was constructed at a cost of £425.
 The building, used until the 1930s, still stands on Downs Road, and is currently used by the Newcastle Elim Pentecostal Church.

 On 15 March 1905, 20 lives were saved from the French barque Cannebiere, in a joint effort by the Newcastle lifeboat Farnley, and the tugboat Flying Irishman, in a service lasting over 14 hours.
 The vessel, on passage from Glasgow to New Caledonia, was sheltering from a storm in Dundrum Bay, but ran aground after dragging her anchor.
 John McCausland, Master of the tug, and Coxswain Superintendent James Foland of Newcastle lifeboat, were awarded a 'Gold Medal and Diploma' by the French Government, presented in 1906 by the Lord Mayor of Belfast, Sir Daniel Dixon, 1st Baronet.